-- User names and initial passwords will be assigned.
-Generally this is in the form of first initial last name, but the System Administrator reserves the right to assign any name based on what is available. - Passwords will be a minimum of 6 characters long and a maximum of 8 characters long. - As a guideline, passwords should be a combination of numbers and characters and should not be something personal.
+User names and initial passwords will be assigned.
+Generally this is in the form of the first initial last name, but Information Technology reserves the right to assign any name based on what is available.

+- Passwords will be a minimum of 6 characters long and a maximum of 8 characters long. - As a guideline, passwords should be a combination of numbers, characters, and punctuation characters and should not be something personal. - For staff and contractors, some services now require Multi Factor Authentication (MFA or 2FA) for the purposes of keeping your information secure.